Trump Administration Rule Would Penalize Immigrants For Needing Benefits

 "The proposed rules would cause extensive injury to our states' economies and to millions of our states' residents," Washington AG Bob Ferguson wrote.
 "If implemented as proposed, the rules will result in a reduction of total economic output, a drop in workers' wages, and elimination of jobs in our states."

 Businesses, such as the home care industry, are also expected to be affected.
-An estimated 25% to 40% of the nation's two million home care workers are recent immigrants.
+An estimated 25% to 40% of the nation's 2 million home care workers are recent immigrants.
 The average wage is about $10 an hour, which makes many of them eligible for public assistance.

 William Dombi, president of the National Association for Home Care and Hospice, says there is already a shortage of home care workers and the new rule will only exacerbate the problem.